- Search The Registry

 - My Account

 *This date marks the birth of Fannie Barrier Williams in 1855.
-From Brockport, N.Y., she was a Black social reformer, lecturer, clubwoman, and co-founder of the National League of Colored Women.
+From Brockport, N.Y., she was a Black social reformer, lecturer and club woman.

 Williams graduated from the local State Normal School (now the State University of New York College at Brockport) in 1870.
 Thereafter she taught in freedmen's schools at various places in the South and in Washington, D.C.
 She also studied for periods at the New England Conservatory of Music in Boston and at the School of Fine Arts in Washington, D.C.